Abel Ferrara: Move to Europe 2001 – present

+In August 2021, Zeros and Ones, starring Ethan Hawke, had its world premiere at the main competition of the 74th Locarno Film Festival, during the festival Ferrara won the Best Direction Award.
+The film was released in limited theaters and on demand by Lionsgate on November 19, 2021.

+In 2022, Ferrara's Padre Pio, starring Shia LaBeouf and Asia Argento, premiered at the "Giornate degli Autori" section of the 79th Venice Film Festival on September 2, 2022.
+The film was released in the United States by Gravitas Ventures on June 2, 2023.
+During the film's production, LeBeouf notably converted to Catholicism.

 Personal life

-Ferrara is married to Cristina Chiriac and they have a daughter, Anna.
+Ferrara is married to actress Cristina Chiriac, who is more than 40 years younger than him, and they have a daughter, Anna.
 He was previously married to Nancy Ferrara.
 Ferrara has two adopted children: Endira and Lucy.
-He was also in a relationship with actress Shanyn Leigh.
+He was also in a romantic relationship with actress Shanyn Leigh.

 Ferrara lives in Rome, Italy.
 He moved there following the 9/11 attacks because it was easier for him to find financing for his movies in Europe.